snics/email-templates-effe/README.md

 ### Usage

-Once installed you need to import the module:
+Once installed you need to import the module and set up the root directory for handlebars:
 ```javascript
 const Email = require('email-templates');
 const path = require('path');